WCI-Limerick/winnerschapel-limerick/content/index.md

 Winners Chapel International Limerick

 #description
-<span class="bg-gradient-to-r from-indigo-400 to-pink-600 bg-clip-text text-transparent">Liberating the world through the preaching of the Word of Faith</span>
+<span class="bg-gradient-to-r from-indigo-400 to-pink-600 bg-clip-text text-transparent font-extrabold">Liberating the world through the preaching of the Word of Faith</span>
 ::